NguyenLabNetworkModeling/Integrated-PI3K-Signaling-Network-model/README.md

 2. figtitle: Written by Chad A. Greene of the University of Texas at Austin Institute for Geophysics, July 2013.
 3. ShadedPlots: John Onofrey (2023).
 Shaded Plots and Statistical Distribution Visualizations (https://www.mathworks.com/matlabcentral/fileexchange/69203-shaded-plots-and-statistical-distribution-visualizations), MATLAB Central File Exchange.
 Retrieved November 22, 2023

+License:
+The code is provided ‘as-is’.
+We encourage its use in academic and research environments and invite collaboration and further development.
+However, users should note that for commercial applications, there may be specific limitations or requirements as governed by the licensing terms detailed within the repository.

 Contact:
 sungyoung.shin (a) monash.edu